-SoHum Health is in the design and documentation phase for constructing a new hospital and clinic to serve Garberville and surrounding communities.
+SoHum Health is moving forward with the construction of a new hospital and clinic to serve Garberville and surrounding communities.
 The new facility to be located at 286 Sprowel Creek Road in Garberville, will replace Jerold Phelps Community Hospital and SoHum Community Clinic’s current building, which is unable to meet approaching statewide seismic requirements.
-Ratcliff Architects out of Emeryville, CA are creating the master plan and design.
-It is expected that the new facility will open to patients in January 2029.
+The new facility will reflect the values of Southern Humboldt and meet community health needs in the most efficient and insightful way possible, with room to grow into the future.

 Frequently Asked Questions